ledlow/mnmlist.me/content/posts/for-me-minimalism-is-a-philosophy-not-a.md

 draft = false
 slug = "for-me-minimalism-is-a-philosophy-not-a"
-tags = ["Minimalism", "Minimalist", "Simplicity"] title = "&hellip;for me minimalism is a philosophy, not a competition.
+tags = ["Minimalism", "Minimalist", "Simplicity"] title = "for me minimalism is a philosophy, not a competition.
 It's a check against the urges and consumerist tendencies of our modern..."

 +++

-<blockquote><p>&hellip;for me minimalism is a philosophy, not a competition.
-It’s a check against the urges and consumerist tendencies of our modern consumerist lives.</p></blockquote>Leo Babauta
+> for me minimalism is a philosophy, not a competition.
+It’s a check against the urges and consumerist tendencies of our modern consumerist lives.
+ Leo Babauta